google/iosched/README.md

 Currently, this reflects the source code of the app as of I/O 2013.
 We will update this repository with the source code for the I/O 2014 shortly.

+This repository is a replacement for the old repository located at code.google.com/p/iosched, which is now deprecated.

 ![Screenshot](https://iosched.googlecode.com/git/art/hero.png)

 With the app, you can: